dwmkerr/sharpgl/README.md

 Credits, Sponsorship & Thanks
 -----------------------------

 SharpGL is written and maintained by me.
+Special thanks go to the following contributors:

+ * [robinsedlaczek](https://github.com/robinsedlaczek) - Code and documentation updates, tireless patience
+   while I get through a backlog of work!

 ### NDepend ###